Skip to main content

 network_id, // EVM network ID (e.g., 97 for BSC testnet)

-token_address, // Deployed ERC-20 contract address
+token_address, // Address of the deployed ERC-20 contract

 asset, // FT4 asset returned from the previous step